garrettsmith99/tech190/README.md

 Welcome to the tech190 Wiki

-# tex-journal-9/8/2022 Garrett Smith
+# tex-journal-9/1/2022 Garrett Smith

-Journal Entry 1
+                                                                  Journal Entry 1 9/1/2022

-I have learned fron watching recent game development and siumulation.
+I have learned fron watching recent game development and siumulation:

-I have to open new scene and game objects.
-Right click create C# script to make it move left and right.
-Rename it player movement.
-In the code use body.velocity to change
+How to open new scenes and game objects.
+I have to right click to create a new empty 2d object, to create a C# script to make it move left and right.
+Rename it player

+movement.
+In the code use body.velocity to change it to move

 how fast the player is moving and in which direction in order to sign the velocity we need to use vectorwhich is ca collection of numbers. to assign the speed in a number of directions.